Lemon Blueberry Breakfast Cake

 Remove from heat and transfer to a clean jar or container – I go straight to my syrup pitchers.

 Once your pancake is cooked and your compote has simmered to the thickness you want – you’ll need to work a bit fast here.
-Turn the pancakes out of the cake pans and then cut them in half horizontally.
-On a pretty cake plate, layer as follows: pancake round, lemon curd, then blueberry compote, repeat until you get to the top layer – just drizzle your blueberry compote on the top – doing your best to make it look pretty.
+Turn the pancakes out of the cake pans onto a pretty cake plate, frost with lemon curd, repeat until you run out of layers.
+I usually leave the top layer unfrosted.
+Serve with additional lemon curd and berry compote.